phaserjs/phaser/README.md

 * When you toggle visible of a button that is over, it doesn't disable that 'over' state (should it? probably yes)
 * Stage.opaqueBackground = 'rgb()' or null, alpha, blendMode, filters, mask, rotation+XYZ,scaleXYZ,visible

-* Need a way for Input event to redirect to audio to unlock playback
-* AudioSprite object?
-* How to get web audio to playback from an offset
 * Stage lost to mute